chef/chef-load/README.md

 WantedBy=default.target
 ```

+### Considerations when applying high load

+Make sure the system has `nscd` or something similar in place to cache DNS requests.
+This can significantly improve chef-load's performance when applying high load.

+Make sure the maximum number of open file descriptors is set to `unlimited`.
+This can either be done in chef-load's systemd service file as shown above or you can follow instructions in [this link](https://www.cyberciti.biz/faq/linux-increase-the-maximum-number-of-open-files/).

 # License

 chef-load - a tool that simulates Chef Client API load on a Chef Server and/or a Chef Automate server